home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

   - ESP32-S3-BOX-3B
   - ESP32-S3-BOX-3, ESP32-S3-BOX, or ESP32-S3-BOX-Lite (not currently on the market)
 - USB-C cable to connect the ESP32-S3-BOX
-- This procedure assumes that this is the first time you are installing ESPHome firmware on it.
-If you have previously done this tutorial and now want to install the latest software version, follow the steps on [updating the software on the S3-BOX](#updating-the-software-on-the-s3-box).
+This procedure assumes that this is the first time you are installing ESPHome firmware on the device.
+If you have previously completed this tutorial and now want to install the latest software version, follow the steps on [updating the software on the S3-BOX](#updating-the-software-on-the-s3-box).

 ## Installing the software onto the ESP32-S3-BOX